Minnesota Refugee Health Provider Guide

 Training Webinar 1: Minnesota refugee mental health screening: The measure (recorded July 15, 2015)

-Training Webinar 2: Building trust and a working relationship (upcoming Sept 16, 2015)
+Training Webinar 2: Building trust and a working relationship (recorded Sept 16, 2015)

 - General Findings on the Effects that War, Violence, and Trauma have on Children (PDF)